carbonable-labs/cairo-erc-7496/README.md

 ## 📄 License

-This project is released under the MIT license.
+This project is released under the Apache license.